GunnJerkens/wp-boilerplate/README.md

 will insert a fresh set of salts from the WordPress API and checkout WordPress to the latest stable version.

-*Once you have completed the init script, make sure to set the gj-boilerplate theme to active, activate included plugins, and set your permalinks.
+***After the init script completes make sure to login to the wp-admin panel and activate the GJ-Boilerplate theme and installed plugins.
+Also set your permalinks.***

 To change WordPress versions use: